mhdavis/taskmaster/README.md

 Selecting `Export Tasklist as Text File` will allow the user to export their current Taskmaster Tasklist to a Text File (specified by the user as an input) located in the `/export` folder.

 #### Import Tasklist from Text File <a name="import-tasklist"></a>
 Selecting `Import Tasklist as Text File` will allow the user to import a Tasklist to Taskmaster from the `/import` folder.

+## Future Improvements <a name="future-improvements"></a>

+**_Sub-Task Levels_** - In this current time, Children tasks may only exist one level down from their parent tasks.
+Future versions Taskmaster are being worked on in order to allow the user to go _n_ levels down, allowing for Sub-Tasks to contain Sub-Tasks themselves, etc.

+**_Sub-Task Completion_** - Currently, When all Sub-Tasks are completed in a Parent Task, the Parent Task will **NOT** be marked as completed.
+In order to mark a Parent Task as complete, the user must select the `Change Task Status` method.